 Google Ireland has launched a new internet search engine which is exclusively available to people living in the Dublin area.
 Ask Me Bollix went online this morning in the capital and it is hoped that it will become the search engine of choice for people of all ages.
-Liam Ryan is head of Google’s Irish operations and he told us the intention is to appeal more to local people.
+Mark Duggan is head of Google’s Irish operations and he told us the intention is to appeal more to local people.

-Liam told us that the naming of the search engine was a close run thing with Ask Me Hoop and Ask Yer Aul’ One also quite popular but he said they’re very happy with the final decision.
+Mark told us that the naming of the search engine was a close run thing with Ask Me Hoop and Ask Yer Aul’ One also quite popular but he said they’re very happy with the final decision.
 So how did they settle on the name and what exactly does it mean?

-Darren told us that they intend to launch search engines exclusive to other parts of Ireland too and are currently test running ‘Ask Me Hole’ in the Cork area.
+Mark told us that they intend to launch search engines exclusive to other parts of Ireland too and are currently test running ‘Ask Me Hole’ in the Cork area.

-NOTE: For our non-Irish readers, a literal translation of ‘Ask me bollix’ is ‘Please redirect your question towards my testicles’.
+For our non-Irish readers, Ask me bollix literally translates as ‘Please redirect your question towards my testicles’.
+For Hole see Anus.